Andylllll/DeepZINBLDA/README.md

 -batch_size 	:Number of training batches of the neural network.

--path_py :The path of python.exe.
+-py_path :The path of python.exe.